front-commerce/developers.front-commerce.com/source/docs/prismic/installation.md

 ## Configure Front-Commerce to use the Prismic module

-For that, you have to apply the following changes to your `.front-commerce.js`
+For that, you have to apply some changes to your `.front-commerce.js`.

+### Magento2

+In a Magento2 based setup:

 ```diff
  modules: [